-Perhaps they are cynical, perhaps I am a naive optimist, but what I do know for sure is that people want to help others and by writing about how mean the world is does no good, but actually more harm.
+Perhaps they are cynical, perhaps I am a naive optimist, but what I do know for sure is that people want to help others, and by writing about how to mean the world does no good, but actually more harm.

 You might be trying to understand where elegant living fits into common courtesy and the lack of.
 Why does it matter, being elegant is about only making yourself better and looking your best.

 But the main chunk, the big point of living elegantly is about others and making the world a better place.